Blog Post

 Background information creates a solid connection with an audience.

-Part of SEO is the practice of refining a company’s profile outside of the website itself.
+Part of SEO is refining a company’s profile beyond the website itself.
 Off-page SEO includes the business’ appearance on social media and directories such as Yell, Local, Hotfrog, FourSquare and hundreds more.

 Off-page SEO has become increasingly important because it is somewhat more barefaced than on-page SEO.